UltimateProdigy/dragndrop/README.md

 Set Up Firebase:

 Create a Firebase project on the Firebase Console.
-Configure Firebase in your project by adding your Firebase configuration details to the Firebase config file (usually located in /src/firebase-config.js).
-Start the development server:
+Configure Firebase in your project by adding your Firebase configuration details to the Firebase config file Start the development server:

 sql